mladenivkovic/mesh-hydro/README.md

     - Reflective boundary conditions make no sense for any advection scheme.
 Transmissive ones aren't really useful either, so you probably should always go with periodic ones when dealing with advection.
 - Hydrodynamics related:
     - This code is written assuming ideal gasses with adiabatic index gamma = 5/3.
 If you want something different, change it in `defines.h`
+    - If you change the adiabatic index in the definitions, and want to overplot exact Riemann solutions using the python scripts, don't forget to change gamma in `py/module/hydro_riemann.py` as well!
 - Riemann related:
     - You can use the code as a Riemann solver only.
 To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
     - You can't use the HLLC solver as an individual solver to just solve a Riemann problem.
 (You also shouldn't be doing that.)